Spectral and Phase Structure of a Unitary Matrix Model with Fisher-Hartwig Singularities: Conclusion

-In this work, we have examined the large $N$ limit of a SU($N$) unitary matrix model with a complex potential containing Fisher-Hartwig singularities.
-The model exhibits four ungapped phases and a single gapped phase.
-The saddle points in the large $N$ limit were found to lie off the unit circle in the complex plane for both ungapped and gapped phases, reflecting the inherent complex-valued nature of the model's action.
-Transitions between the ungapped phases proceed through the intermediate gapped phase.
-The phase transitions are third order, similar to that observed in the Gross–Witten-Wadia model.
+In this work, we have examined an SU($N$) unitary matrix model with a complex action containing Fisher-Hartwig singularities.
+The model exhibits phase transitions of coupling-dependent order at finite-$N$.
+These transitions disappear in the exact large-$N$ limit, and replaced by third order Gross-Witten-Wadia transitions between four ungapped phases and a single gapped phase.
+Transitions between the ungapped phases proceed through the intermediate gapped phase, never directly.
+The saddle points in the large-$N$ limit were found to lie off the unit circle in the complex plane for both ungapped and gapped phases, reflecting the inherent complex-valued nature of the model's action.

 Exact and explicit expressions were obtained for all observables in the ungapped phases, whereas in the gapped phase the transcendental nature of the equations forced us to use numerical methods to study the observables.
-We have also connected our results to an existing low temperature QCD-like model to verify our results, and extend the existing results.
+We have also connected our results to an existing model of low-temperature weak-coupling QCD to verify our results, and extended the existing results.

 These results provide deeper insight into the phase structure of complex extensions of unitary matrix models with Fisher-Hartwig singularities and may offer useful analogies for understanding complex actions in QCD-like theories.
-Further extensions of this work could include incorporating finite-$N$ effects or exploring the behavior under further complex deformations of the potential.
+Further extensions of this work could include complete expressions for the finite-$N$ observables and their detailed anaylsis, or exploring the behavior under further complex deformations of the potential.